John E. Sullivan DDS

 · Radiographs are typically taken 3–4 months after treatment to confirm healing and success of the root canal.

-· In most cases, the final step is placement of a crown on the treated tooth.
+· In most cases, the final step includes the placement of a crown on the treated tooth.

 o A crown protects the tooth from fracture and long-term failure.